Donate

 Charitable Lead Trusts Make your assets work overtime; first for AMHF, then for your family.

-Retained Life Estate Donate your home to AMHF, but do not move out.
+Retained Life-estate Donate your home to AMHF, but do not move out.

 Discover a Tax-wise Way to Give!
 If you are at least 73 years old (always consult with your accountant or tax-adviser as regulations change) you can make a gift from your IRA: A direct transfer from your IRA without paying taxes on the amount you transfer.
 The transfer generates neither taxable-income nor a tax-deduction.
 You benefit even if you do not itemize your tax-deductions.
-You may transfer any amount, up to the maximum allowed by current (2024) law, per year, directly from your IRA.
+You may transfer any amount, up to the maximum allowed by current (2025) law, per year, directly from your IRA.
 If you are required to take a minimum distribution, you can use your gift to satisfy all or part of your obligation.
 Please also see the following paragraph.

 Please contact us for more information about giving stocks, mutual funds, or bonds: